 Treatment for Baggy Eyelids

 Sagging and droopy eyelids are usually associated with the natural aging process.
 Genetics, sun damage, adequate sleep and hydration can also play a part in the appearance of your eyelids and surrounding eye tissue, but that doesn’t mean they have to stay that way.
 The skin of the eyelid and the skin above the eye are very thin and delicate, making it very easy to droop, sag and form wrinkles.
 There are three factors to consider when restoring the skin around the eye and that is volume, texture and excess of skin.

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.

 Blepharoplasty is a surgical method performed to remove the excess skin above lids.
 Small fat pouches can also be removed just below the eyes in order to reduce puffiness.
 Blepharoplasty is specifically designed to improve the appearance of droopy eyelids as well as relieve heavy or tired-looking eyelids.
 If there is swelling or puffiness around the eyes, Blepharoplasty can improve that appearance, proving patients with refreshing results.

-For those who are surgery averse, using Botox to lift the muscle at the end of their eyebrow can be an effective way to reduce the droopy appearance.
-Dysport and Xeomin are also botulinum neurotoxin based injections such as Botox that can lift the muscle and reduce saggy eyelid.
+For those who are surgery averse, using Botox to lift the muscle at the end of their eyebrow can be an effective way to reduce a droopy appearance.
+Dysport and Xeomin are also botulinum neurotoxin based injections that can lift the muscle and reduce saggy eyelid.
 For those that lose the natural fat that holds the eyelids up, using a filler injection can reduce this appearance as well.
 Tiny amounts of injectable fillers can prop the lids back up, the amount depends entirely on the patient’s cosmetic goals as well as the condition of their skin.